Eververdants/ETBSaveManager/README.md

 This is a desktop-level save management tool specifically designed for the game "Escape The Backrooms", built using Vue.js + JavaScript + CSS for the frontend, and Vite as the build tool.
 Version 3.0 represents a complete upgrade, offering an entirely new user experience and enhanced functionalities.

+Please note: Future development may include features such as encryption keys.
+For data security, this part of the code will not be open-sourced, and I will make corresponding annotations for these sections.

 ‼️‼️‼️ This repository and program are not affiliated with Escape The Backrooms developer Fancy‼️‼️‼️

 ---